Three refugee camps on the West Bank have been evacuated, Katz announces. The stated intention is to "not allow residents to return".

 About 3 million Palestinians live on the West Bank, but also several hundred thousand Israeli settlers.

-The 1990s Oslo Accords divide the West Bank into three areas: A, B, and C. In A and B, which together make up about 40 percent of the area, the Palestinians have some self-determination.
+The 1990s Oslo Accords divide the West Bank into three areas: A, B, and C. In A and B, which together make up about 40 percent of the area, the Palestinians have some autonomy.
 In C, Israel has control.
-According to the Oslo Accords, the Palestinians were to gradually gain more power and control, even in area C. But that has not happened, instead Israel has rather expanded its domains, built new settlements, roads, and barriers.
+According to the Oslo Accords, the Palestinians were to gradually gain more power and control, even in area C. But that has not happened, and instead, Israel has expanded its domains, built new settlements, roads, and barriers.

 The Palestinian self-government on the West Bank is led by the secular party Fatah.